Written by Dr.M.D.Mazumdar, MD

 What is interesting about Centchroman is that it suppresses the receptors in the reproductive organs like the ovaries, uterus and breasts.
 But it stimulates the estrogen receptors of other organs like the bones.
 So, while it acts as a birth control pill, it can prevent breast cancers, uterine cancers and stimulate the formation of new bones.

-Centchroman acts at three points in the reproductive cycle:
+Centchroman acts at four points in the reproductive cycle:

 Centchroman is available as 30mg tablets.
 A single tablet should be taken twice a week (on a sunday and a wednesday) for the first three months and then weekly (every sunday) thereafter.
 The first pill is taken on the first day of the period or the first sunday after the first day of the period.
 Additional contraceptives like condoms should be used for the first month.

-But a thorough pelvic examination is necessary before starting birth control pills containing estrogen and progesterone since these hormones can affect both these organs.
+But s birth control pills cannot be prescribed without a thorough pelvic examination since estrogen and progesterone can affect both these organs.

 But most users have agreed that this is a safe and effective alternative to the the estrogen-progesterone birth control pills.